Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 * Bring back the Archive Hero block as Free
 * Add more Meta options on all block
 * Add more Typography options on all block
+* Add more syling options on Module Header
+* Add option to disable the read more button on blocks
+* Remove JQuery usage on all blocks
+* Imporve asset load mechanism on all blocks

 ##### Bug Fixes
 * Fix archive block not working on archive search page
+* Fix Post Masonry issue on "Module - 32", "Module - 33", "Module - 34" and "Module - 35"

 = 3.0.2 =
 ##### Improvements